AlubJ/BactaTank-Classic/README.md

 ## Supported Platforms
 Windows.

 Okay, jokes asside, BactaTank Classic is only officially supported on Windows 10 or 11.
-I have heard good things about running it through wine, although I haven't tried it myself.
+Regarding Linux; I have heard good things about running it through wine, although I haven't tried it myself.

 MacOS you ask? haha... wait you're serious?
 Uhh no.